 Since the first case was detected in China in December 2019, the novel (new) coronavirus (2019-nCoV) has spread rapidly.
-It has now infected nearly 25,000 people, about 500 of whom have died.
 On January 31, the World Health Organization (WHO) declared the novel coronavirus a public health emergency.

 Not surprisingly, local HVAC practitioners are fielding queries from clients about whether any precautions need to be taken with regards to air conditioning and ventilation systems.

 The short answer is that until new information emerges, no specific actions are necessary for HVAC equipment in general-use areas.

 Jeremy Stamkos, M.AIRAH is a Principal Consultant for Eronmor and an indoor environment quality expert.
 He confirms that at this stage in general-use buildings, there should not be a need to do anything from an HVAC perspective to help protect occupants.